DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/functions_list.rst

    "item_id", "The layout item user ID (not necessarily unique)" "item_uuid", "The layout item unique ID"
    "layer", "The current layer"
-   "layer_id", "The ID of current layer"
+   "layer_crs |318|", "The Coordinate Reference System Authority ID of the current layer" "layer_id", "The ID of current layer"
    "layer_ids", "The IDs of all the map layers in the current project as a list" "layer_name", "The name of current layer"